Ice Manju: Ice Cream Popsicle with Anko Red Bean Paste

 Ice Manju (アイスまんじゅう)

-The dough of ordinary Manju cake is typically made from wheat flour, brown sugar, and baking powder or baking soda, and is soft and fluffy, while that of Ice Manju is soft, milky vanilla bean ice cream.
+The outer dough of regular Manju is soft and fluffy, typically consisting of wheat flour, brown sugar, and baking powder or baking soda,

 whereas that of Ice Manju is milky, refreshing vanilla ice cream.